jdelarubia/learning-indexeddb-typescript-article/readme.md

 # Working with IndexedDB, in Typescript

-This is a little tutorial based on the excellent tutorial from Google Developers, [Working with IndexedDB](https://developers.google.com/web/ilt/pwa/working-with-indexeddb), using [Jake Archibald's IDB Javascript library](https://github.com/jakearchibald/idb), but leveraging Typescript type hinting.
+This is a little tutorial based on the excellent article from Google Developers, [Working with IndexedDB](https://developers.google.com/web/ilt/pwa/working-with-indexeddb), using [Jake Archibald's IDB Javascript library](https://github.com/jakearchibald/idb), but leveraging Typescript and type hinting.

 ## TOC